 A course designed to expose the instrumental music education major to concepts of vocal and choral techniques.
+Enrollment limited to instrumental music majors.

 3011.
 Instrumental Perspectives.

 A course designed to expose the choral music education major to concepts of woodwind, brass, percussion and stringed instrument techniques.